Sanjay Raut slams Rajya Sabha MPs for criticising Maharashtra's COVID-19 situation

 Coronavirus outbreak: India records nearly 98,000 new COVID-19 cases, 1,132 deaths in last 24 hours

 It can be seen that the bhabhi ji ke papad jibe was in reference to union minister Arjun Ram Meghwal's endorsement of 'Bhabhiji Papad', which, he had said, would help create antibodies to combat the deadly virus.
-However, days later, theminister himself tested positive for COVID-19.
+However, days later, the minister himself tested positive for COVID-19.

 On Thursday, Maharashtra is seen as the worst-affected state in the country since the early days of the pandemic.
 On Wednesday, the state's COVID-19 tally stood at over 1.12 million, of which nearly eight lakh people have recovered.